-- 1. complete at least 124 SH as required by the University, - 2. complete prescribed courses in Elementary Education (K-6), - 3. earn a grade of C or better in each education (EDUC) and special education (SPED) course, - 4. earn a grade of C or better in HPED 210, - 5. earn a grade of C or better in CHEM, BIOL, ENGL, and MATH courses. - 6. complete cultural units prior to the semester in which student teaching occurs, - complete an e-portfolio demonstrating mastery of State of North Carolina standards for teacher candidates.
-E-portfolio subscription carries a one-time cost of \$130.00. - 8. take licensing examinations required for North Carolina teacher licensure.
+- Complete at least 124 SH as required by the University, - Successfully complete prescribed courses in Elementary Education (K-6), - Earn a grade of C or better in each education (EDUC) and special education (SPED) course, - Earn a grade of C or better in HPED 210, - Earn a grade of C or better in CHEM, BIOL, ENGL, HSTY and MATH courses. - Complete cultural credits prior to the semester in which student teaching occurs, - Complete an e-portfolio demonstrating mastery of State of North Carolina standards for teacher candidates.
+E-portfolio subscription carries a one-time cost of \$130.00 (for a 4 year subscription). - Take and pass licensing examinations required for North Carolina teacher licensure.